NSantiago92/TMDb-Kotlin-Challenge/README.md

 - Movies can be selected to display details
 - The user can submit film ratings to TMDb.
 - Cache of movie details to save on network usage

- ## Setup

- In order to make use of the API you'll need a TMDb api key.
-You can get one for free by signing up <a href="https://www.themoviedb.org/signup">here</a>.
- Then create an env file (not ".env") on /assets:
-> API_KEY = (yout TMDb api key)

  ## Screenshots